Resource Hub

 Loss run reports are, essentially, the insurance world’s equivalent to credit scores.
 Just as a bank would want to see your business’s credit score before offering you a loan, insurers want to see a loss history before providing coverage.
 This report will reflect on how well the business is operating and managed.

-Some claims, like a building being struck by lightning, just cannot be avoided.
-But having several water damage losses from a leaky roof, for example, may reflect a poor maintenance policy.
-Loss runs will show the insurance company your commitment to minimizing the risk potential, which they obviously need to see to decide what insurance terms they would be willing to offer.
+Some claims, like a building being struck by lightning, simply cannot be avoided.
+However, others, such as several cases of water damage losses from a leaky roof, may reflect a poor maintenance policy.
+Loss runs will show the insurance company your commitment to minimizing the risk potential.

-Just as credit scores give banks an idea of whether it’s a good idea to give your business a loan or credit card, loss runs can identify the level of risk underwriters could face if they insure your business.
-The reports give you and potential insurers a clear picture of your experience and the risk associated with insuring your company.
+Just as credit scores give banks an idea of whether it’s a good idea to give your business a loan, loss runs identify the level of risk underwriters could face if they insure your business.
+The reports give you and potential insurers a clear picture of your experience and the potential risks associated with your company.

-By reviewing your loss runs reports, insurance companies will evaluate the severity of the losses as well as the frequency with which they occur.
+By reviewing your loss runs reports, insurance companies will evaluate the severity of the losses and the frequency with which they occur.
 This is a critical element of the underwriting process.

-A loss’s severity can reflect a one-time catastrophe or signal an extraordinary hazard inherent within your business operations.
-Conversely, frequent claim activity does send warning signs to underwriters that your maintenance schedule, business practices, or manufacturing process may display weaknesses.
-Therefore, an explanation of the loss activity is always warranted to prevent the underwriter from making any presumptions.
+Severe losses in the past won’t always have a significant impact on your premiums as they could reflect a one-time catastrophe or signal an extraordinary hazard inherent within your business operations.
+On the other hand, frequent claim activity will send warning signs to underwriters that your maintenance schedule, business practices, or manufacturing process have weaknesses and are at a high risk of claims.

 While most look at loss runs as a tool that primarily helps insurance carriers, businesses can also leverage these reports to find weaknesses in their operating protocols.
 If businesses can demonstrate that corrective measures were taken to prevent losses, this could ultimately influence the underwriter’s position.